MiSo1289/more_concepts/README.md

 A conan package is available in [my bintray repository](https://bintray.com/miso1289/public-conan).

+### Conan Installation Instructions

+Here are the general instructions to add this repository to your Conan setup.
+You may have to adjust the specifics for later versions.
+Please check the version available on [my bintray repository](https://bintray.com/miso1289/public-conan).

+1. Add my bintray repository to your local Conan install: `conan remote add miso1289 https://api.bintray.com/conan/miso1289/public-conan`
+* Add the version to your `conanfile.txt`, e.g. `more_concepts/0.1.0@miso1289/stable`
+* Install the dependency while building: `conan install -b missing $CONAN_DIR`, where `CONAN_DIR` is your top-level directory (containing your `conanfile.txt`).

 ## Container concepts

 The container concepts are intended to serve as an abstraction for the STL container interfaces, allowing writing constrained generic code that can use any container of some category, both standard and third-party (as long as it provides an STL compliant interface).